About the programme

-During Phase Two, access to the programme will be broadened to include all herdowners who register with the programme and additional measures will progressively be made available to farmers, including individual herd investigations for confirmed test-positive herds, funded by DAFM and the EU, and delivered through the TASAH measure of the Rural Development Programme.
-In this phase, measures to support beef farmers will also be developed and progressively rolled out.
+Additional measures will progressively be made available to farmers in Phase Two of the programme, including individual herd investigations for confirmed test-positive herds, funded by DAFM and the EU, and delivered through the TASAH measure of the Rural Development Programme.
+Measures to support beef farmers will also be progressively rolled out during Phase Two.
+To indicate an Expression of Interest in Phase Two of the Programme, download a form here.

 All farmers are encouraged to find out more about Johne’s disease control and how to manage the risk of Johne’s disease entering and spreading within their herd by participating in a Johne’s disease seminar hosted by their milk processor.
 Please contact your milk processor for details.